jayggg/DPG/web/prismhex.md

 - [thincyl.py](../projects/nanogap/learn2mesh/thincyl.py).
 - [thinlayer.py](../projects/nanogap/learn2mesh/thinlayer.py).

-The first example  shows how thin annular gaps can be meshed by curved prisms.
+The first example  shows how thin annular rings can be meshed by curved prisms.

 ![Image of mesh](figs/mesh6cyl.png)

-The second example gives prisms, which can be seen after zooming into the thin layer in the middle:
+The second example meshes a flat thin layer using prisms, which can be seen after zooming into the thin layer in the middle of the meshed box.

 ![Image of mesh](figs/mesh5prism.png)